 This is why it is imperative to have insight into yourself, the function of your anger response, and the function of the anger responses of those you love.

 I have extensive experience working in this area and also provide court-involved anger management for those who have found themselves in trouble with the law as a result.
 Problems with the management of anger do not develop overnight, and I will work with you to learn about your triggers and patterns when it comes to anger.
 This involves reviewing situations where you have lost your temper or done something out of anger that you later regret.
 You may choose to talk about this yourself, or you can invite someone you trust to attend a few sessions with you to offer their perspective on the situation.
 This is sometimes helpful for people who have a hard time talking about their anger management problem even if they know that a problem exists.
 Once your particular patterns and triggers are better understood, the anger management work can begin in full force.
-I will help you to harness your anger, remove yourself from situations that are likely to provoke an outburst, and repair problems if you have a slip.
+I will help you to harness your anger; understand the interactions between your brain and expressions of anger; come up with a prevention plan to protect relationships; remove yourself from situations that are likely to provoke an outburst, and repair problems if you have a slip.
 Depending on the nature of your particular anger management style, therapy may involve practicing new communication techniques, learning ways to relax yourself when you feel an outburst coming on, or learning how to spot problems before they start.